mwrnd/innova2_flex_xcku15p_notes/README.md

 sudo ln -s  /usr/bin/make  /usr/bin/gmake
 ```

-Install `libpng12` which is required by Vivado.
+Install `libpng12` which is required by some versions of Vivado.
 ```Shell
 cd ~
 mkdir tmppng12